PasttaTypo/uBlockOrigin-HUGE-AI-Blocklist/README.md

 # uBlockOrigin & uBlacklist Huge AI Blocklist

+Me: Thanks to @Catman-232 for the better URL filtering method

 A huge blocklist of sites (~950) that contain AI generated content, for the purposes of cleaning image search engines (Google Search, DuckDuckGo, and Bing) with uBlock Origin or uBlacklist.

 A hosts file for pihole/adguard is available as well.